 Brainstorming Business Plans for 2021

-In late December 2020, our top management from across Pakistan huddled together over Zoom for a three-day session to discuss their respective Business Plans for 2021.
-Despite Covid-19 restricting movements and in-person interactions, we continue to ensure that our business remains unaffected and our resolve undefeated, as we forge ahead into the new year with vitality and positivity!
+In late December 2020, our top management nationwide joined together over Zoom for a three-day brainstorming session to discuss their respective Business Plans for 2021.
+Despite Covid-19 protocols restricting movements and in-person interactions, we were able to continue with our business as usual with our resolve undefeated as we move ahead into a future where success is optimum.

 MMP awarded the Ghazi Barotha project!